You the property owner, or potential purchaser are paying the appraiser for services of preparing an appraisal report.

 - What are your responsibilities to your clients, past or present?

-The Canadian Uniform Standards of Professional Appraisal Practice (CUSPAP 2018) defines client as: (2.10) The individual or organization for whom the Member renders or agrees to render professional services.
-CUSPAP 2018 (6.2.1) says the Appraiser is required to identify the client by name and identify the intended user by name.
-CUSPAP 2018 says a lot about the client and the intended user.
+The Canadian Uniform Standards of Professional Appraisal Practice (CUSPAP 2020) defines client as: (3.14) The individual or organization for whom the Member renders or agrees to render professional services.

-Also (7.2.2) The client/Member relationship lasts at least until the completion of the intended use of the original report, or release from client is granted.
-But, (7.2.2.i).
+Also (7.2.2) The Client and/or Intended User must be identified by name in the Report.
+(7.2.3) The client/Member relationship lasts at least until the completion of the intended use of the original report, or release from client is granted.
+But, (7.2.3.i).
 A party receiving a copy of a report does not become an intended user unless authorized, and clearly identified by name and in writing, by the Member and the client.

 When the appraiser receives a request, (7.3.1) before accepting an assignment, a member must communicate with the client to identify and consider the client’s intended use in order to (7.3.1.i) properly define the problem under study; and (7.3.1.ii) understand the development and reporting responsibilities of the assignment.

-A lack of critical thinking leads many to surrender their rights and the client (18.6.1 iii) is typically the Intended User of the assignment.
-The fine print of your agreement with a potential lender may reveal good reason for you do decline their offer for services at a later date, prior to release of any funds.
+A lack of critical thinking leads many to surrender their rights and the Intended User of the assignment becomes the client.
+The fine print of your agreement with a potential lender may reveal a reason for you do decline their offer for services at a later date, prior to release of any funds.
 Those property owners and purchasers of real property, who allowed the lender to make the call to the appraiser have lost the right to take that appraisal report to a different lender.
-Restrictive trade practices may be a harsh term, but, the effort by any individual or corporation to withhold information regarding your lack of control of the use of the appraisal report, after making you pay for it, is a restrictive trade practice.
-In a small rural market with a low number of Real Estate Appraisers, and a large number of lenders, the ability to secure financing is restricted when one lender ties up one appraiser.